 - Regular sexual stimulation helps increase blood flow to the area.

 - Massage the area around the vagina with natural oils.
 This will improve circulation in the area and prevent the symptoms of vaginal dryness.

 - Use good hygiene products.
 Avoid those with harsh chemicals.

 - Foods containing phytoestrogens should be taken.
 They are a good source of natural estrogens.
 Phytoestrogens are simply estrogens from that are gotten from plants.
-Such plants that can be included are soy, nuts, seeds, tofu.
+Such plants that can be included are beans, lentils, seeds, nuts and soy sprouts.